 Here, $\ell_d$ is the lengthscale of parameter $d$.
-We define the Feature Importance $S_d$ as the inverse lengthscale: $S_d \propto 1/\ell_d$, as a small $\ell_d$ implies high sensitivity.
+We define the Feature Importance $S_d$ as the inverse lengthscale: $S_d \propto 1/\ell_d$, as a small $\ell_d$ implies high sensitivity. \end{itemize}

-ExTuRBO fits two distinct GP models post-optimization to generate insights: \textbf{Global Sensitivity}, which we fit on the entire dataset and identifies survival parameters that determine basic circuit feasibility, and \textbf{Elite Sensitivity}, which we fit only on the top $15\%$ of designs and identifies tuning parameters that drive high-performance metrics. \end{itemize}

-We present the details of this phase in Fig.~\ref{fig:VLM-CAD}.E:
+We present the details of this phase in Figure~\ref{fig:VLM-CAD}.E:

-\begin{itemize} \item \textbf{Advisor Reviewer}: This agent acts as the bridge between the inference-only sizing phase and the numerical phase.
+\begin{itemize}[leftmargin=*] \item \textbf{Advisor Reviewer}: This agent acts as the bridge between the semantic inference-only sizing phase and the numerical verification phase.
 It analyzes the optimization history and filters the iteration logs to identify the best unique candidates for seeding.
 It then configures ExTuRBO's search bounds based on the stagnation context and explicitly triggers the external tool.

 \item \textbf{Equipped Sizer}: This agent serves as the execution interface for the numerical engine.
 It configures the parallel ExTuRBO workers with the seeds provided by the Advisor.
-Upon completion of the numerical run, it serves as the result explainer: utilizing the lengthscales $\ell_d$ from \eqref{eq:kernel}, it incorporates insights from Global Sensitivity and Elite Sensitivity utilizing the lengthscales $\ell_d$ from \eqref{eq:kernel}, synthesizing them into a comprehensive design sign-off report that details the selected optimal parameters.
+Upon completion of the numerical run, it serves as the multimodal result explainer: utilizing the lengthscales $\ell_d$ from \eqref{eq:kernel}, it incorporates insights from Global Sensitivity and Elite Sensitivity, synthesizing numerical evidence into a comprehensive design sign-off report that details the selected optimal parameters.
 Additionally, the report explains the rationale for these choices, distinguishing between parameters fixed for stability and those adjusted for enhanced performance. \end{itemize}